-It’s true– giving a traffic boost to your Shopify site is likely to generate more sales.
-However, leveraging just a few smart Shopify conversion optimisation tips can lead to even more sales from your present flow of traffic.
-As a change from driving more and more traffic but not doing anything with the numbers, marketers are increasingly taking to focusing on Shopify conversion optimisation.
-It’s only natural that traffic will increase but, more importantly, you’re highly likely to see average conversion rates shoot up.
+It goes without saying that giving a traffic boost to your Shopify site is likely to generate more sales.
+However, leveraging just a few smart Shopify conversion optimisation tips can lead to even more sales on Shopify.
+In other words, since driving more traffic doesn’t necessarily translate into higher Shopify conversions, digital marketers choose to focus on how to optimise Shopify conversion rates.

 How is Success Measured in the eCommerce Industry?

-If you’re achieving conversion rates ranging from 3% – 10%, ask yourself if that’s high enough.
-But what conversion rate is average?
-Across several industries in recent research, the average conversion rate for landing pages was about 2.36%, and the top at 26% which converted at 5.32% or higher.
-You ideally want to break into the top 10% — with conversion rates exceeding 11.50%.
+Now the question is this: What’s a good conversion rate?
+Is that high enough if you’re achieving conversion rates ranging from 3 – 10%?
+What is the average conversion rate?
+Across several industries in recent research, the average conversion rate for landing pages was about 2.36%, and the top at 26%, which converted at 5.32% or higher.
+Therefore, you ideally want to break into the top 10% — with conversion rates exceeding 11.50%.

-This is a web-based business metric that estimates the normal aggregate of each request put with a trader over a characterised timeframe.
-AOV is one of the most significant measurements for online stores to know about, driving key business choices involving spend advertising, store design, and item valuing.
+Average Order Value is a web-based business metric that estimates the average aggregate of each request put with a trader over a specified timeframe.
+AOV is one of the most critical measurements for online stores, driving essential business choices such as advertising budget, store design, and item valuing.
 AOV is resolved utilising deals per request, not deals per client.
-If by any chance one client returns on different occasions to make a buy, each request would be considered into AOV independently.
+If by any chance one client returns on different occasions to make a purchase, each request is considered independent of one another while calculating AOV.

 Average Order Value doesn’t portray net benefit or overall revenues, yet offers some knowledge of how those figures become.
-For instance: an internet garments retailer selling three shirts evaluated at $29, $21, and $15, with an AOV of $19.
-This shows two patterns of purchaser conduct on the storefront:
+Let’s say an online fashion retailer is selling three different dresses at $29, $21, and $15, with an AOV of $19.
+This shows us two patterns in the consumer behaviour:

 - Consumers are not purchasing multiple items.